dawson-org/dawson-cli/docs/README.md

 You write your app's code and then dawson takes care of building, packing, uploading the code to AWS and of creating the AWS infrastructure that your application needs to run.

 ## 1.1 installing
-you should install dawson using npm or yarn: `npm install -g dawson` or `yarn global add dawson`.
+you should install dawson using npm or yarn: `npm install -g @dawson/dawson-cli` or `yarn global add @dawson/dawson-cli`.
 You should then be able to run a `dawson --help` command.
 You're kindly invited to keep dawson up-to-date, starting with `v1.0.0` we will never introduce backwards-incompatible changes between non-major versions, following strict [SemVer](http://semver.org).

 There are some system prerequisites; the following binaries must be available: